C-STAR: Course Highlights for Wearable Sensors in Rehabilitation: Tracking for the Future

 - Speaker and microphone, or headset with microphone, or phone to listen to webinar facilitators

-- Do NOT use Internet Explorer or Microsoft Edge as they are not supported.
+- DO NOT use Internet Explorer or Microsoft Edge as they are not supported.